syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 * To explore the properties of expand and collapse icon, refer to [`expandIcon`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_ExpandIcon) and [`collapseIcon`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_CollapseIcon).

-* The expandIcon’s and collapseIcon’s shape properties allow to define the shape of the icon.
+* The expandIcon’s and collapseIcon’s shape properties allows to define the shape of the icon.

-The following code example illustrates how to create an icon of various shapes.

 {% if page.publishingplatform == "aspnet-core" %}